How to Install a Chain Link Fence in 7 Easy Steps

 Securing the Fabric with Fence Ties

-Next, you’ll use fence ties to fasten the chain link fabric to the top rail, line posts, and bottom tension wire.
-These ties should be spaced approximately 24 inches apart for a secure attachment.
+Use fence ties to attach the chain link fabric to the top rail, line posts, and bottom tension wire, spacing these ties approximately 24 inches apart for a secure connection.

-Remember, secure attachments are crucial for maintaining a tight, sag-free fence.
-So take your time with this step and don’t rush it.
+Secure attachments are vital for a tight, sag-free fence, so take your time with this step and avoid rushing.

 Checking for Gaps and Unevenness